Skip to content

 See all ARGS in the full Configuration Guide or with the yolo cfg CLI command.

-Train a detection model for 10 epochs with an initial learning_rate of 0.01
+Train a detection model for 10 epochs with an initial learning rate of 0.01:

 yolo train data=coco8.yaml model=yolo11n.pt epochs=10 lr0=0.01